 The Intex Excursion Pro is the best option if you want an inflatable fishing kayak.
 Despite not being built especially for fishing, the kayak features rod holders to secure your fishing rods and a mounting bar to secure your other gear.

-Unlike a lot of hard-shell kayaks, the surface of this inflatable kayak provides plenty of comfort.
+Unlike a lot of hard-shell kayaks, the surface of this kayak provides plenty of comfort.
 Furthermore, the kayak features two adjustable seats that have ergonomic backrests that also inflate.
 To really maximize comfort on your fishing trip, the Intex Excursion Pro Kayak comes with two footrests that can be adjusted according to the length of your legs.

-Now, because this is an inflatable kayak, you can be forgiven to think that the kayak isn’t very durable.
+Now, because this is an inflatable, you can be forgiven to think that the kayak isn’t very durable.
 However, the Excursion is crafted from high-strength 30 gauge vinyl material that has been laminated with a polyester core.
-This construction allows this inflatable kayak to serve you for years without being affected by wear and tear.
+This construction allows this kayak to serve you for years without being affected by wear and tear.
 The structure of this material isn’t affected by saltwater, sunlight, light abrasion, daily or wear and tear.

 To sum up, we believe this kayak offers great value for money.
 In fact, this is our best-value inflatable fishing kayak.

 - Overall length – 12 feet 7 inches